DOH! Network

 #

-How do I find out who owns files in a certain location?
+How to find out who owns files in a certain location

 • type ls -l